-Osborne Clarke (Bristol)
+Osborne Clarke (London, Bristol, Reading)

+The resurgence follows a lean period after 2000-01, when the firm's previously meteoric rise resulted in it upping its lawyer count from 300 to 400 in the course of one year.
+The downturn in the market caught OC by surprise and painful readjustments had to be made.
 During 2002-03, 25 partners (a full quarter of the firm) either jumped ship or were managed out, and the firm embarked on a voluntary redundancy programme amongst their support staff which got rid of around forty employees.
 Profits dipped to an embarrassing average of £233,000 per partner.

-One of OC's trump cards is that its London office (which now undertakes a third of the firm's work) can outsource work to its Bristol and Thames Valley offices.
+One of OC's trump cards is that its London office (which now undertakes circa 40% of the firm's work) can outsource work to its Bristol and Thames Valley offices.
 These have lower costs, so the firm can turn a bigger profit: great news if you're a partner, rather less so if you're the Bristol-based assistant doing City work.
 Still, at least it's top-end, interesting stuff, and the firm's new salary structure for senior assistants means that you should at least be appropriately paid for it.

 One of the first things Beswick did was to provide a clear structure to career progression at the firm.
-Mid level lawyers who've proved themselves can be promoted to associates, when they get a cash bonus, discretionary pay and a formal development programme to give them the skills they need for partnership.
+Mid-level lawyers who've proved themselves can be promoted to associates, when they get a cash bonus, discretionary pay and a formal development programme to give them the skills they need for partnership.
 There's no up-or-out policy, so if you don't like the idea of sacrificing your life to the firm it's possible for you to be a long term "associate of value".

 For more information on Osborne Clarke click here